erincayaz/elastic-collision-unity/README.md

 need to use Elastic Collision and call momentum_angle_free1 method.

 momentum_angle_free1 method takes to inputs: ColliderObject which is a struct that needed 3 arguments.
 First one is velocity of object before collision, second one is the mass of the object and the third one is position of the object.
+And this method returns
+CollisionVectors struct which have velocities of two object after collision.

 To understand how this script works, I strongly advise you to go to the repo original repo.